 - 1. Program Chairs should be proactive in inviting plenary speakers.
 Invited speakers can serve to shape the conference around the conference theme.
 Early identification of plenary speakers is important for marketing the conference. - a.
 Inviting plenary speakers can begin well before the conference submission system opens.
 However, it is advisable to allow room in the program for high quality submissions to be included to plenary sessions. - b.
-The expectation is that all presenters, including invited speakers, will pay to register for the conference.
-Any exceptions need to be reflected in the conference budget, which is part of the overall Society budget that is approved by the Policy Council one year in advance. - 2.
-The following types of talks should NOT be featured in a plenary session: - a.
+The expectation is that all presenters, including invited speakers, will pay to register for the conference. - 2.
+The following types of talks should NOT be featured in a plenary session:

+- a.
 Pontification and commiseration about the state and future of the field. - b.
 Talks by people who know something about an area that seems like it should be of interest but fundamentally has nothing to do with System Dynamics. - 3.
 Since many conference attendees seek to learn about methodology, it is advised that at least some plenary presentations focus in particular on methodology. - 4.
 Efforts should be made to increase the diversity of speakers and moderators in the plenary sessions.
 This consideration should be made not just within a given year, but also in light of plenary speakers who have already been featured at prior conferences. - 5.
 Have fewer plenaries if there are difficulties recruiting plenary speakers or identifying enough 'plenary quality' submissions to constitute compelling plenary sessions. - a.
 The number of plenary sessions may be reduced to allow for additional parallel sessions. - b.
 Shorter plenary sessions may be planned, so that there is a 60 minute plenary session with 2 talks rather than a 90 minute session with 3 talks. - 6.
-When selecting a paper for a plenary session, please keep in mind that a great paper does not necessarily mean a great presentation.
-If a speaker of unknown quality is being considered, the program chairs should try to arrange a meeting or obtain references from colleagues.

-- 7. Program Chairs should help plenary speakers structure their presentation so that it is more effective in the context of the other presentations in the same plenary session.
+When selecting work for a plenary session, please keep in mind that a great paper does not necessarily mean a great presentation.
+If a speaker of unknown quality is being considered, the program chairs should try to arrange a meeting or obtain references from colleagues. - 7.
+Program Chairs should help plenary speakers structure their presentation so that it is more effective in the context of the other presentations in the same plenary session.
 For instance, a great paper might be selected for a plenary because of its methodological approach.
-If the other papers in that plenary were selected to provide an interesting methodological contrast, it would be inappropriate for the presenter to spend most of the time talking about her results while ignoring the methodological dimension of the paper. - a.
+If the other papers in that plenary were selected to provide an interesting methodological contrast, it would be inappropriate for the presenter to spend most of the time talking about their results while ignoring the methodological dimension of the paper. - a.
 Program chairs should review presentation materials for plenary speakers in advance to make sure the presentation suits the context of a plenary talk and will fit in the time available.
 Program chairs should not seek to alter the substance of these presentations (unless there is objectionable, misrepresented, or inappropriate material).